What is Nocturia?

 CystoscopyA cystoscopy is a minimally invasive procedure whereby the urologist inserts an endoscopic tube with a lens into the bladder via the urethra in order to examine the urethra and bladder lining.

-How is Nocturia treated?
+How is Nocturia treated in Singapore?

 Nocturia treatment varies greatly and depends on what is causing the nocturia in the first place.
 It is generally treated with lifestyle modifications and the use of medications.
 Some examples are: